What is benign paroxysmal positional vertigo?

 Other tests that your doctor may order include:

 - Neurological exam — determines if you have any other conditions that may cause similar symptoms

 - Caloric stimulation — observes eye movements by warming and cooling the inner ear with water

-- Imagine — MRI, MRA or CT scan of the head and brain
+- Imaging — MRI, MRA or CT scan of the head and brain

 - Hearing exam